ADHD; Focus & Executive Function: A Neuroscience Guide

 Neuroplasticity is the brain’s ability to create and strengthen new pathways based on repeated experience.
 When you repeat the same ADHD avoidance pattern every day, that pathway becomes stronger.
 When you practice small, smarter responses again and again, new pathways grow instead.

 You can retrain your ADHD brain.
 You can improve focus.
 You can support executive function.
 ADHD focus and executive function do not have to stay stuck in the same loops forever.
-The treatment does not have to revolve only around medication.
+The approach does not have to revolve only around medication.

 When you see ADHD focus and executive function as trainable systems instead of fixed flaws, your mindset changes.
 You are not simply “this way forever.”
 You are a nervous system that has practiced certain patterns and can learn new ones.